 Having Lead Extraction

-Lead extraction is the removal of wires from your heart.
+Lead extraction is the removal of wires (leads) from your heart.
 The wires are part of an implanted cardiac device.
-This is a small machine put into your chest that helps your heart keep a normal rhythm.
+This is a small device put into your chest that helps your heart keep a normal rhythm, such as a pacemaker or implanted defibrillator.
+If the leads that go from the generator (battery and computer) stop working or become infected, they will have to be removed and often times replaced.

 What to tell your healthcare provider